Keywords Are Dead – Research for Entities & Audiences #SMX #13C

 Put up a Magento site.
 Test it in store.

 The level of employee required to run Google’s machine is going down.
 Creative is going to be the driver and difference maker.
 Your job is about maintaining the machine.
 Know the evolution of search ads, contextual targeting, PLAs, custom affinities.

-If you’re someone who wants to dress up like a furry, you can target your people!
+- If you’re someone who wants to dress up like a furry, then you can target your people!

 Audience question: How do you silo based on concepts and not keywords?